unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+## File Locations and Formats

 A new directory, `benchmarks/structured` is introduced in the Jeff repository.
-It provides a set of individual Jeff files that each represent a single structured benchmark program.
+It contains a set of sub-directories for each individual structured benchmark program.
+These sub-directories may contain implementations of the respective program in different *intermediate* representations, such as Jeff or OpenQASM 3.

+Implementations in higher-level frameworks such as Qiskit or PennyLane may also be included, but they should be actively divided specifically into the directory `benchmarks/_recipes/structured/` to indicate that they are not to be used as generalized benchmark formats, but rather as "recipes" for generating them.
+In this case, reprodubility of the Jeff programs generated from them has to be ensured, e.g., by specifying framework versions and random seeds.
+The directory is once again subdivided into sub-directories for each individual structured benchmark program, which in turn contain an additional sub-directory for each development front-end used (e.g. `benchmarks/_recipes/structured/quantum_teleportation/qiskit/`).

+The modular directory structure allows future adaptations and extensions of the benchmark suite, either by adding other structured programs or by also including entirely new categories of benchmarks.

+## Benchmark Program Structure

-In cases where the programs are adaptive in their size, it uses dynamic input parameters to keep the program implementation agnostic of the specifically desired size.
+In cases where the programs are adaptive in their size, the benchmark definitions use dynamic input parameters to keep the program implementation agnostic of the specifically desired size.
 This may include examples such as arbitrarily sized GHZ state preparation, where the number of qubits is specified as an input parameter at runtime.
 Similarly, programs that require classical input data such as rotation angles use input parameters to allow users to specify the data at runtime.
 An example of this might be a VQA ansatz that is repeated several times using `for` loops.